wi-fighters/team-exercise-recipes/README.md

 ### Checklist

+- everybody contributes a recipe in HTML (no CSS)
 - include a homepage that links to each separate recipe
 - make sure all team names and roles are on the homepage
 - use consistent navigation and styling across the whole site